Streamlined quantum computing with macronode cluster states: GKP-qubit gate noise

 In Fig.~\ref{Fig-sec:squeezingthresholds}, we plot the gate error rate, Eq.~\eqref{probErr}, as a function of the squeezing in the resources---specifically, the input GKP states and the qunaught states that comprise the macronode cluster state---required to implement the gate.
 Noisy GKP Clifford gates have different error rates, with the worst-performing gate setting the required squeezing for a fixed tolerable error rate.
 That gate is the two-mode gate $\CZ (\pm 1)$ for all levels of squeezing.

-Required squeezing for selected error rates are shown in Table~\ref{thresholdComparison}.
+Required squeezing for selected error rates is shown in Table~\ref{thresholdComparison}.
 We find that error rates of $10^{-2}$--$10^{-3}$, which are compatible with the thresholds of 3D topological codes ($\sim$1\% for local noise~\cite{Raussendorf2007,Fowler2012surface}), require a minimum of 11.9--13.7~dB of squeezing in the resources.
 For comparison, we also give the required squeezing at these error rates for several previous proposals.

-An important benchmark is the required squeezing set out in Ref.~\cite{menicucci2014fault} for canonical CV cluster states (built with noise-free CV controlled-$Z$ gates and squeezed vacuum states) and GKP ancillae resources.
+An important benchmark is the required squeezing set out in Ref.~\cite{menicucci2014fault} for canonical CV cluster states and GKP ancilla resources.
 That work found, using an extremely conservative logical error rate of $10^{-6}$, that with 20.5~dB of squeezing in the resource states (cluster state and GKP states) Clifford gates had no more than this level of error.
 This level of squeezing has been considered a ``squeezing threshold'' associated with the $10^{-6}$ error rate.
-We do not use the term ``squeezing threshold'' to characterize the results in this work to avoid making claims about the practical viability of fault-tolerant quantum computing with a given level of squeezing; doing that would require simulations of particular implementations, such as in Refs.~\cite{larsen2021architecture,bourassa2021blueprint,tzitrin2021fault}.
+We do not use the term ``squeezing threshold'' to characterize the results in this paper to avoid making claims about the practical viability of fault-tolerant quantum computing with a given level of squeezing; doing that would require simulations of particular implementations, such as in Refs.~\cite{larsen2021architecture,bourassa2021blueprint,tzitrin2021fault}.
 Instead, we focus on the relationship between the level of required squeezing to achieve target gate error rates.